White Supremacy Groups Spreading Recruitment Flyers In Fauquier & Prince William Counties

 This isn’t the first time this incident has occurred in this region.
 According to Inside Nova, the same flyers were found in the region back in April and for several months prior.
 The M.O. was the same: a bag of birdseed and propaganda leaflets were left in random residential areas.
 Then, like now, the pamphlets seemed to be as much about recruitment as it is about intimidating residents of color.
 During the incident in April and this past weekend, there did not seem to be any unknown cars or suspicious people in the area.

-“We are the invisible empire, have been for 150 years.
-We are in every state.
-You will not be alone anymore.”
-The phone number on this particular flyer had a North Carolina area code lead to a message that advocated violence, particularly towards immigrants.
+The phone number on this particular flyer had a North Carolina area code, which led to a message that advocated violence, particularly towards immigrants.

 There was no indication as to whether the flyer sent to the Fauquier Times and what was left recently in residential neighborhoods are the same.